The-AI-Garage/IDP/README.md

 Requirements:

 * Some Lambda functions requiered to import pandas library.
+Which means that a lambda layer is needed.
 * This is a partial solution.
 Should be integrated with Textract to get OCR function for extracting text from pdf documents.